devspace-sh/devspace/docs/pages/cli/commands/devspace_ui.md

 ---

-Opens the management ui in the browser
+Opens the localhost UI in the browser

 ## Synopsis